Weight Reduction Technology:

-Mazda weight specialists were able to save a impressive 13 kg using weight optimising measures in the suspension.
+Mazda weight specialists were able to save an impressive 13 kg using weight optimizing measures in the suspension.
 These included making the trailing arm on the rear axle shorter and giving the front lower arms an open-section structure.
 This reduction in unsprung weight means both better handling and ride comfort.

-Mazda eliminated the underfoot catalyst, and for the 1.3-litre petrol model, the presilencer used in the Mazda2 until now was also eliminated.
+Mazda eliminated the underfoot catalyst, and for the 1.3-liter petrol model, the pre-silencer used in the Mazda2 until now was also eliminated.